Verlander pitches 3rd career no-hitter, Astros beat Jays 2-0

 Astros: Manager AJ Hinch said Houston will likely add two or more players before Monday’s game at Milwaukee, and said more players will arrive when the team returns home Thursday to face Seattle.

-Blue Jays: Toronto recalled C Beau Taylor from Triple-A Buffalo. … The Blue Jays completed their July 28 trade with Tampa Bay by acquiring minor league RHPs Edisson Gonazalez and Curtis Taylor.
+Blue Jays: Toronto recalled C Beau Taylor from Triple-A Buffalo. … The Blue Jays completed their July 28 trade with Tampa Bay by acquiring minor league RHPs Edisson Gonzalez and Curtis Taylor.
 Toronto traded INF Eric Sogard to the Rays.
 Gonzalez, 19, was 4-2 with a 2.45 ERA at Class A. Taylor, 24, had seven saves in nine opportunities at Double-A.

 UP NEXT